2 Investigators: Are Rideshares Increasing Traffic Congestion?

 In New York, one study found that more taxis and rideshare vehicles were slowing down traffic.
 With that said, there have been no in-depth studies performed in Chicago.

-“We don’t have a good measure, when you look at downtown traffic, what share of vehicles are transportation network companies,” Schwieterman noted.
+“We don’t have a good measure.
+When you look at downtown traffic, what share of vehicles are transportation network companies?”
+Schwieterman noted.

 So, just how many rideshare vehicles are on the streets?

 CBS 2 asked the Emanuel Administration for that data in the Fall.
-We received a letter saying, “Uber objects to the release on the grounds that it would cause Uber competitive harm.”
+We received a letter saying, in part, “Uber objects to the release on the grounds that it would cause Uber competitive harm.”

 Informed of the response, Ald.
 Anthony Beale says it’s the latest example of the city letting Uber call the shots.
 “I think we’re really losing out on a lot of information.”